 If something is not an asset then it’s a liability.
 Robert Kiyosaki defines liabilities as anything you own that takes money out of your pockets.

-Think of cars, boats and houses.
+Think of cars, boats, and houses.
 All of these items require upkeep and maintenance.
-The upkeep and maintenance requires time and money, which is money leaving your pocket.
+The upkeep and maintenance require time and money, which is money leaving your pocket.

 Liabilities cause money to flow out of your pocket.

 Now that we clearly defined the terms ‘assets’ and ‘liabilities’ – let’s revisit Robert Kiyosaki’s belief that a home is not an asset.

 For most people, their primary home takes money out of their pockets.
 Homeowners are on the hook for their mortgage every month.
 If that wasn’t enough, homeowners also pay for insurance.

 Repairs and maintenance are unavoidable.
 Oh, and let us not forget home improvements.
 Homeowners love, love, LOVE to upgrade their home.